-If you find the a belt has fallen off the pulley, make sure the pulleys are in good condition and the belt guards are not bent or out of place.
+If you find that a belt has fallen off the pulley, make sure the pulleys are in good condition and the belt guards are not bent or out of place.

 If you have recently changed your tire on your riding lawn tractor, you may have missed a small key that fell out of the axle.
 This key looks like a small narrow bar.
 It must be installed in order for the wheel to move.

-Bad Husqvarna Mower Tensioner Pulley on Husqvarna Zero Turn
+Bad Husqvarna Mower Tensioner Pulley on a Zero Turn

-Worn or Missing Idler Arm Spring on a Husqvarna Zero Turn
+Worn or Missing Idler Arm Spring on a Zero Turn

 The purpose of the idler spring is to place tension on the drive belt.
-Replace the spring if it is broke, missing or stretched.
+Replace the spring if it is broken, missing, or stretched.
 Keep the tensioner arm greased on so it has some movement and doesn’t seize up.